-52. Canola and Indian mustard are primarily self-pollinating, but approximately 30% of seeds are produced by cross-pollination.
+55. Canola and Indian mustard are primarily self-pollinating, but approximately 30% of seeds are produced by cross-pollination.
 Cross-pollination can be mediated by insects, wind or physical contact (OGTR, 2017).

-53. Canola or Indian mustard have been reported to outcross in the field with the following species: Brassica carinata, B. napus, B. juncea, B. oleracea, B. rapa, Hirschfeldia incana, Raphanus raphanistrum and

-Sinapis arvensis (Ford et al., 2006; Warwick et al., 2009; Warwick and Martin, 2013).
-B. carinata is not known to be present in Australia (Atlas of Living Australia, accessed 27 Jan 2022).
+56. Canola or Indian mustard have been reported to outcross in the field with the following species: Brassica carinata, B. napus, B. juncea, B. oleracea, B. rapa, Hirschfeldia incana, Raphanus raphanistrum and Sinapis arvensis (Ford et al., 2006; Warwick et al., 2009; Warwick and Martin, 2013).
+The applicant has indicated that they have commenced growing B.carinata in Australia as part of their biofuel development program (ASX Release 1 Feb 2022).

-54. Canola (B. napus) is widely grown as an oilseed crop in NSW and Victoria, but rarely grown in Queensland (ABARES, 2021).
+57. Canola (B. napus) is widely grown as an oilseed crop in NSW and Victoria, but rarely grown in Queensland (ABARES, 2021).
 The proposed trial sites in NSW and Victoria, but not Queensland, are likely to be located in commercial canola growing regions.
 Indian mustard (B. juncea) is a minor oilseed crop grown in similar areas to canola.
 Cabbage (B. oleracea) and turnip (B. rapa) are cultivated as horticultural crops.
 These four species are also naturalised in parts of NSW, Victoria and Queensland (VICFLORA, accessed 27 Jan 2022).

-55. Buchan weed (H. incana), wild radish (R. raphanistrum) and charlock (S. arvensis) are widespread weeds in NSW, Victoria and south-east Queensland (New South Wales Flora Online, accessed 27 Jan 2022; Weeds Australia, accessed 27 Jan 2022).
-As discussed in section 5.2, these species are common weeds in canola crops.
+58. Buchan weed (H. incana), wild radish (R. raphanistrum) and charlock (S. arvensis) are widespread weeds in NSW, Victoria and south-east Queensland (New South Wales Flora Online, accessed 27 Jan 2022; Weeds Australia, accessed 27 Jan 2022).
+As discussed in Section 5.2, these species are common weeds in canola crops.